 Nuns follow the same school of thought.
-They will also often wear wedding bands despite their celibate lifestyle.
+They will also often wear wedding rings despite their celibate lifestyle.

-Not only do they wear wedding bands, but they will also often have a wedding ceremony where they are symbolically married to Christ and become the ‘brides of Christ.’
+Not only do they wear wedding rings, but they will also often have a wedding ceremony where they are symbolically married to Christ and become the ‘brides of Christ.’

 This has been a tradition off and on since the 12th century.

-In conclusion, most catholic priests and nuns wear wedding bands even if they are not married.
+In conclusion, most catholic priests and nuns wear wedding rings even if they are not married.

 The specific finger and hand they are wearing it on is dependent upon where they live, their dedication to the Catholic Church, and their own personal choice.

 History has changed this tradition so much, and it does not seem to have much impact in our current world, though there are more common themes throughout different areas of the world and across different religions.